LeonardoGonzales/jvm-brotli-example/README.md

 After you've run the build:

-execute the "Main" class via your favourite IDE
+Execute the "Main" class via your favourite IDE.

 **OR**

-navigate to "target" dir and run `java -jar jvmb-example.jar`
+Run `java -jar target/jvmb-example.jar` from the **project root**.
+(Do not go into target dir and run from there, it won't work due to hardcoded paths)

 If the execution is successful, two new files should appear in the src folder: **encoded.br** and **decoded.txt**